FreeFem/FreeFem-doc/docs/documentation/Developers.md

 In the formula \eqref{eq-interpo}, the list $p_{k},\, j_{k},\, i_{k}$ depend just on the type of finite element (not on the element), but the coefficient $\alpha_{k}$ can be depending on the element.

-!!!question "Classical scalar Lagrange finite element"
+!!!example "Classical scalar Lagrange finite element"
 	With the classical scalar Lagrange finite element, we have $\mathtt{kPi}=\mathtt{npPi}=\mathtt{NbOfNode}$ and

 	* $P_{p}$ is the point of the nodal points